Jack Jones Retreat at Immaculate Heart of Mary

-Jack Jones Literary Arts is hosting its second annual writing retreat at Blue Sky Retreat, Taos, New Mexico.
+Jack Jones Literary Arts is hosting its second annual writing retreat at Immaculate Heart of Mary Retreat Center, Santa Fe, New Mexico.
 This two-week retreat will be held October 13- 27, 2018, and is open exclusively to women of color.
 Jenna Wortham joins us as our 2018 Writer-in-Residence.

 As part of the retreat experience, Jack Jones is featuring daily Skype master classes with agents, editors and acclaimed women in publishing to promote networking, learning and engagement.
 These sessions are mandatory for retreat participants.